 Metabolic Diseases in Acidotic Newborns

-- Metabolic acidosis is a common acute presentation of an inborn error of metabolism (IEM), particularly in the presence of elevated anion gap.
+- High anion gap metabolic acidosis is a common acute presentation of an inborn error of metabolism (IEM).
 Acidosis can also be seen as a result of hypoperfusion, congenital heart disease, sepsis, liver failure, toxic ingestion, and diabetic ketoacidosis (DKA).

-- IEMs are generally defects of protein, fat, or carbohydrate metabolism or of the mitochondrial respiratory chain that result in either accumulation or deficiency of a metabolite.
+- In general, IEMs are defects of protein, fat, or carbohydrate metabolism or of the mitochondrial respiratory chain that result in either toxic accumulations and/or deficiencies of substrates necessary for energy production.

-- IEMs should be considered early in the workup of a child with metabolic acidosis in order to detect those conditions that are treatable prior to development of permanent neurologic sequelae.
-Sequelae can be related to duration and severity of exposure.
-Basic evaluation for IEMs should be undertaken concurrently with other diagnostic evaluations.
+- IEMs should be considered early in a child with metabolic acidosis in order to provide appropriate treatment prior to the development of neurologic and other sequelae of these disorders.

 Infants with IEMs are at increased risk for decompensation and acute presentation in cases of infection, fever, fasting, or other causes of catabolism.